-Adult Film Star Katrina Danforth, Known As Lynn Passion And Lynn Pleasant, Arrested On Murder For Hire Charges
+Adult Film Star Katrina Danforth, Known As Lynn Passion And Lynn Pleasant, Arrested On Murder-For-Hire Charges

 When she was arrested, Danforth denied any knowledge of the reason why she was being detained.

-“I don’t really know, precisely …,” said Danforth to NBC affiliate KHQ, as reported by The New York Post.
+“I don’t really know, precisely,” said Danforth to NBC affiliate KHQ, as reported by the New York Post.

-According to her IMDB page, Katrina Danforth has been in 8 pornographic films between 2005 and 2010 as Lynn Pleasant.
+According to her IMDB page, Katrina Danforth has been in eight pornographic films between 2005 and 2010 as Lynn Pleasant.
 She uses the same name on social media and has a public Instagram and Twitter page.
 On her Instagram page, she posted several sultry photos.
 Over on her Twitter account, many of her posts are ads for her phone sex services.
-According to the Post, in February 2016, Danforth tweeted that she would not be appearing in adult films anymore.
+According to the Post, in February, 2016, Danforth tweeted that she would not be appearing in adult films anymore.

-According to The Daily Mail, Danforth was arrested at the airport as she returned from a vacation in Hawaii.
+According to the Daily Mail, Danforth was arrested at the airport as she returned from a vacation in Hawaii.